ar-shestopal/algorithms/README.md

 # algorithms
-My realization of graph palgoritms and 'devide and conquer' algorithms(mergesort, quicksort) in ruby
+My realization of graph algoritms and 'devide and conquer' algorithms(mergesort, quicksort) in ruby